Hidden Costs of Poor Communication in Teams: What's the Real Price? A Guide for Leaders

 • Encourage feedback without punishment

-When leaders begin to see communication as infrastructure rather than soft skill, everything shifts.
+When leaders begin treating communication as infrastructure rather than a soft skill, everything shifts.

 • Strengthens employee engagement